benmarwick/au13uwgeoarchlab/vignettes/vignette.md

 Brief description of how you measured pH, EC, SOM , CaCO~3~...
 The maximum value of organics was 9.74% at 1.6m below the surface

-The maximum value of carbonates was 33.8% at 0.9m below the surface
+The maximum value of carbonates was 33.8% at 0.9m below the surface, approximately 4,800 BP

 ### Physical analyses